yaxis1/linkedin_selenium/README.md

 # linkedin_selenium
-This python app automates sending requests to contacts on linkedin
+This python app automates sending requests to contacts on linkedin using the python library "Selenium"